 LETTER FROM THE CEO

-Stewardship is important to us because we know where we want the foundation's resources to be directed:
+The reason why this is so important to us is that we know where we want our investments to go:

 - Ensuring more children and young people survive and thrive.

 - Empowering the poorest, especially women and girls, to transform their lives.

 - Combatting infectious diseases that particularly affect the poorest.

 - Inspiring people to take action to change the world.

 By taking good care of the money given to us, we can ensure that as much of it as possible goes toward these missions, and ultimately toward fulfilling our shared vision of a world in which everyone has the chance to lead a healthy, productive life.

 It is an honor to join forces in this cause with our outstanding partners across the United States and around the world.
 To all of you, I extend my deepest thanks.

 Bill & Melinda Gates Foundation